jhbertra/signing/README.md

    Common Name (e.g. server FQDN or YOUR name) []:Delegation - 1 Email Address []:
    ```

+   NOTE: leave the challenge password blank.
+It will be viewable in clear text in the CSR, which you will send to the head of security.

 2. Inspect the CSR with the following command: